-The 2023 CBA Summer Music Camp will be our 23rd annual Camp at the Nevada County Fairgrounds June 11th – 14th in Grass Valley, California.
+The 2025 CBA Summer Music Camp will be our 25th annual Camp at the Nevada County Fairgrounds in Grass Valley, California.

 The California Bluegrass Association’s Summer Music Camp is for advanced-beginners and intermediate players who want to improve their instrumental or vocal skills and work on jamming with others.

-Camp starts Sunday June 11th with check-in, casual jams, and introductory classes and continues into the evening with a camp tour, dinner, instructor introductions, a first-night square dance… and more jamming!
+Camp starts June 8th with check-in, casual jams, and introductory classes and continues into the evening with a camp tour, dinner, instructor introductions, a first-night square dance… and more jamming!

-Monday through Wednesday consist of intensive class sessions and afternoon elective classes and workshops on a wide range of topics.
+Monday through Wednesday consist of intensive class sessions and elective classes and workshops on a wide range of topics.
+Evening activities include instructor and student concerts, Old-time dances, and… more jamming!

 Registration

-Registration for 2023 Music Camp opens February 1st!
+Registration for Summer Music Camp opens February 1st!
 Please note that some classes fill up on the first day.
 The class you want may not fill up in the first day or two, but why take chances?
 For best choice of classes, early online registration is strongly advised!

 Classes, Electives, and Jams